 For most people, the concept of networking conjures up images of face-to-face gatherings of like-minded individuals.
 Elevator pitches and business cards may be exchanged.
 But as the COVID-19 virus continues to restrict face-to-face interactions, we’ve all had to pivot to online networking.

 LinkedIn is the most popular networking site.
 They make it simple to join industry-specific groups or connect with individuals of interest.
 Look for companies or influencers that you might like to follow.
 As high-profile as LinkedIn is, keep in mind that it’s not the only game in town.
-If you’re looking for alternatives to LinkedIn, here are two articles that offer some suggestions: Online Networking Alternatives to LinkedIn and 13 Awesome Professional Networking Alternatives to LinkedIn.
+If you’re looking for alternatives to LinkedIn, 13 Awesome Professional Networking Alternatives to LinkedIn offers some suggestions.

 Eventbrite is another great site to explore.
 They offer online speed networking, mentorship series, and other opportunities for networking, learning, and even having some fun during COVID-19.

 How to be a Great Virtual Networker

 - Minimize background noise and distractions.

 - Join conversations, but time your entry (wait until others are finished speaking).